decentraland/documentation/content/creator/sdk7/interactivity/user-data.md

 The snapshots of the avatar will be deprecated in the future and will no longer be returned as part of an avatar's data.
 The recommended approach is to use `AvatarTexture` instead, see [Avatar Portraits]({{< ref "/content/creator/sdk7/3d-essentials/materials.md#avatar-portraits">}}).
 {{< /hint >}}

-Unlike `players.getPlayerData()`, this option is not limited to just the players who are currently in the same scene, or even in the same server.
+Unlike `getPlayer()`, this option is not limited to just the players who are currently in the same scene, or even in the same server.
 With this approach you can fetch data from any player that has logged onto the servers in the past.

 If you know which server the player you want to query is connected to, you can get more up-to-date data by sending your requests to that specific server.
 For example, if the player changes clothes, this information will be available instantly in the player's server, but will likely take a couple of minutes to propagate to the `peer.decentraland.org` server.